Malitha-Gunathilaka/ShuttleRover-Project/Readme.md

 6. Access the user manual by pressing the "User Manual" button.
 7. Connect with the developer on social media using the icons in the footer.

-## Contributing

-Feel free to submit issues and enhancement requests!
-Connect with the developer on [GitHub](https://github.com/Malitha-Gunathilaka), [LinkedIn](https://linkedin.com/in/malithavisada), and other platforms provided in the mobile app footer.